cortesdev/socioshare/README.md

 ## Usage

+Use the shortcode `[pagelike]`

-– Page Options: Sidebar > Settings > SocioPlugin and insert your own Facebook Page url.
+Then go to Page Options: Sidebar > Settings > SocioPlugin and insert your own Facebook Page url.

 ## Contributing